 Our Board of Directors unanimously recommends that you vote FOR all of the nominees proposed by our Board of Directors, and FOR Proposals No. 2 and 3.
-Stockholders of record at the close of business on July 8, 2019 are entitled to notice of, and to vote at, the meeting and any adjournment or postponement thereof.
+Stockholders of record at the close of business on July 8, 2020 are entitled to notice of, and to vote at, the meeting and any adjournment or postponement thereof.
 For ten days prior to the meeting, a complete list of stockholders entitled to vote at the meeting will be available for examination by any stockholder, for any purpose relating to the meeting, during ordinary business hours at our principal offices located at 1213 Elko Drive, Sunnyvale, California 94089.
+In addition, this list will be available online during the meeting.